New airport terminal project stalled

 Last fall, the airport requested $20 million from the FAA Supplemental Appropriation Program, a new addition to the administration’s Airport Improvement Program.
 The $20 million would cover most of a proposed $26.85 million terminal construction project, which would replace the current facility where it stands with a new one, updated, upgraded and more spacious.
 The City of Garden City would still need to finance the remaining $6.85 million.

-Despite a strong application, Rachelle Powell, Garden City’s director of aviation, said in March that securing the funds might ultimately be a toss-up.
-More than 2,000 airports’ requests asked for more than $8 billion of the FAA’s remaining $789 million supplemental appropriations.
+Rachelle Powell, Garden City’s director of aviation, said in March that securing the funds would be a toss-up.
+More than 2,000 airports requested for more than $8 billion of the FAA’s remaining $789 million supplemental appropriations.

 The city could begin saving or raising that money — a technically possible alternative, but not an ideal one — or could pursue other supplemental funding programs, Powell said.
 The FAA may also eventually offer supplemental funds again but has yet to make any announcements, she said.